 The main gist of the great idea is that while you're gone, you have no real way of telling if the power goes out at home.
 Using this trick, you'll know if your refrigerator and freezer lost power because the water will have re-frozen at a lower point.
 The way the water behaves points to the way your food behaves.

-If the quarter is at the bottom and there's no more frozen water, it's a safe bet that everything that could spoil in your refrigerator and everything that could thaw in your freezer should be thrown away entirely to prevent foodborne illnesses.
+If the quarter is at the bottom of the cup and there's no more frozen water, it's a safe bet that everything that could spoil in your refrigerator and everything that could thaw in your freezer should be thrown away entirely to prevent foodborne illnesses.
 One power outage can decimate your food and water supply, and this allows you to monitor your freezer's contents even after the natural disaster has passed.
+Enduring a storm, then getting a bout of food poisoning from spoiled perishable food doesn't sound like too good of a time.

 This brilliantly simple trick only takes about an hour to do, so place a cup of water in the freezer as you're going about your closing tasks, and pop a quarter on before you're out the door.
 The best part about this trick is that it's functional for the entire time you're gone, signaling safety or not.